cap-js/docs/java/architecture.md

 </dependencyManagement>
 ```

-::: tip
+::: tip Keep Versions in Sync
-Importing `cds-services-bom` into the DependencyManagement of your project ensures that all cds-module versions are in sync.
+Importing `cds-services-bom` into the DependencyManagement of your project ensures that versions of all CAP modules are in sync.
 :::

 The actual Maven dependencies specified in your `pom` need to cover all libraries that are necessary to run the web application: An application framework, a protocol adapter, and the CAP Java SDK.